Middleware Execution Order and Priority

 Priority Weight Middleware Step Matcher Pattern Fallback Behavior Rollback Trigger

-100 JWT Validation /api/* 401 Unauthorized >2% auth failures
+100 JWT Validation /api/* 401 Unauthorized > 2% auth failures

-75 Rate Limit /* 429 Too Many >5% throttle hits
+75 Rate Limit /* 429 Too Many Requests > 5% throttle hits

-50 Geo Routing /region/* Default origin >100ms latency
+50 Geo Routing /region/* Default origin > 100 ms latency

 10 Telemetry /* Continue chain Log drop rate

 Deploy with canary routing for new middleware chains.
 Monitor execution timelines for 24 hours before enabling global precedence.
+The same numbered sequence underpins building a custom middleware chain and the framework wiring in framework-specific routing patterns.